trisulnsm/trisul-scripts/lua/frontend_scripts/reassembly/ja3/README.md

 1. A *reassembly_handler*  -- parses Client Hello and pulls out the fields required for the ja3 hash.
 The chunk of LuaJIT code at the beginning is a neat way to safely parse packets in LUA.
 [API Docs](https://www.trisul.org/docs/lua/reassembly.html)

-2. A *resource_group*  -- creates a new type of resource to which we add discovered hashes.
-[API Docs](https://www.trisul.org/docs/lua/resource_group.html)
+2. A *new counter group* -- meters hashes and uses the new TRISUL EDGE stream graph analytics to add SNI and Flow Based Vertices

 Code